Direct Neutron Reactions in Storage Rings Utilizing a Supercompact Cyclotron Neutron Target: Feasibility demonstration at the CRYRING@ESR

 The ($n,\gamma$) reaction products require a dedicated auxiliary detection setup which is discussed in Sec.\,\ref{Sec:Detection}.
 For this purpose, the remaining stored beam and the ($n,\gamma$) reaction products, both with identical mean magnetic rigidities, will have to be extracted from the CRYRING.
 At this moment, the procedure can be repeated by refilling the ring with the fresh ions.

-In the case of the beams from the ESR, the preparation of the beam at high energy and subsequent deceleration take about a minute, which is a severe difference to the previous mode.
-For a radioactive beam, an additional stochastic cooling and/or accumulation might be required\,\cite{Steck-2020,Glorius-2023,Leckenby-2024, Sidhu-2024}.
+In the case of the beams from the ESR, the preparation of the beam at high energy and subsequent deceleration take about a minute, which is much longer than the stable ion mode.
+For a radioactive beam, additional stochastic cooling and/or accumulation might be required\,\cite{Steck-2020,Glorius-2023,Leckenby-2024, Sidhu-2024}.
 The beam is injected into CRYRING at 10-15\,MeV/u and needs to be decelerated to the energy of interest.
-The rest of the cycle in CRYRING is identical to the one of the local source except that the radioactive decay of the ions needs to be considered in the overall beam lifetime.
+The remaining cycle is identical to the one of the local ion source except that the radioactive decay of the ions needs to be considered in the overall beam lifetime.